Exploring the Potential Health Risks of the Carnivore Diet

 One of the primary concerns with the carnivore diet is the lack of nutritional balance.
 By excluding a wide range of plant-based foods, you may not be providing your body with the essential nutrients it needs to function optimally.
 Fruits, vegetables, whole grains, and legumes are rich sources of vitamins, minerals, and phytonutrients that contribute to overall health.
 Without these foods, your diet may become deficient in certain nutrients, which can have detrimental effects on your well-being.

-See also The Ultimate Carnivore Diet Shopping List
+See also The Ultimate Guide to Eating Out on the Carnivore Diet

 Increased Risk of Nutrient Deficiencies